agrawe/agrawe.github.io/_pages/about.md

   - /about.html
 ---

-I am an MPhil candidate in Economics at Tinbergen Institute in Amsterdam.
+I am an MPhil candidate in Economics at [Tinbergen Institute](https://tinbergen.nl/ "Tinbergen Institute") in Amsterdam.
+Previously I studied at the Free University of Berlin.

 My research interests are in applied microeconomics with a focus on labor, education, and inequality.